r1chardj0n3s/pycode-minecraft/README.rst

 **1.6**
  - Altered the hand store/restore position methods to be a context manager
- - Added color keyword argument handling for put() **1.5**
+ - Added facing, half and shape and color keyword argument handling for put() which allows placing colored blocks (wool, glass, ...) and stairs.
+Also allows facing to be different to that of the hand when placed.
+ - Added top-level "colors" list of the standard Minecraft color names **1.5**
  - Add player/entity walk event
  - Initialise Python on startup, rather than on first object use in game